gofractally/psibase/doc/psidk/src/format/schema.md

 - Don't reorder or drop fields
 - Don't add new fields at the beginning or middle
-- Don't add non-optional fields to the end
+- Don't add new non-optional fields to the end
 - Don't change anything if `definitionWillNotChange` (defaults to false) is true
 - Don't change `definitionWillNotChange`